Bridge Officers

 Barbara White is originally from Richmond Virginia, where she graduated from the Medical College of Virginia with both Baccalaureate and Master of Science degrees in Nursing.
 Having held a variety of positions in health care she retired from Arizona State University as Professor Emerita of Nursing and Health Innovation after teaching there for 20+ years.
 She is now enjoying being around the water after all those years in the desert and has served the squadron as Administrative Officer, Assistant Secretary, and Photographer.

-Executive Officer Lt/C Jim Kennedy, S
+Executive Officer Lt/C Wendell Lightner, P

 Administrative Officer Vacant